urbanjost/M_intrinsics/md/MOVE_ALLOC.md

     23    following the CALL statement is delayed until all other active images of the current team have executed the same 24    statement the same number of times.
 When such a reference is executed, if any image of the current team has 25    stopped or failed, an error condition occurs.
-    36  8 If the ERRMSG argument is present and an error condition occurs, it is assigned an explanatory message.
-If no 37    error condition occurs, the definition status and value of ERRMSG are unchanged.
     38  9 Example.
 The example below demonstrates reallocation of GRID to twice its previous size, with its previous 39    contents evenly distributed over the new elements so that intermediate points can be inserted.
     40          REAL,ALLOCATABLE :: GRID(:),TEMPGRID(:)